mdmorris/CoffeaJERC/README.md

 3. ```./shell```

 4. At this point you will be in your singularity container.
-Quit the singularity container with the command ```quit```
+Exit the singularity container with the command ```exit```

 5. ```cp -r /uscms_data/d3/ncsmith/dazsle/boostedhiggs/.local/share/jupyter/kernels .local/share/jupyter/```